Ants Life Cycle

 Pupas are white, waxy on the outside and gradually become darker.
 At this stage begins the forming of the ant’s antennae and legs, which are folded against its body.
 The pupae of some species spin a cocoon for protection, while others remain uncovered, or naked.

-There is an exception with some ant species - for example, the Lasius niger, which does not undergo metamorphosis into pupas.
+There is an exception with some ant species – for example, the Black garden ant, which does not undergo metamorphosis into pupas.

 The adult ants have six legs, and a body that is segmented into three parts: the head, thorax, and abdomen.
 On their heads, they have mouthparts which they use for eating and excavating, as well as two antennae which are sensory organs.
 Antennae are essential for the ants’ sense of smell and touch.
 Worker ants use their sense of smell to lead other ants to sources of food, to recognise friends or enemies, and to establish territorial boundaries.